Mike-Veilleux/ATM-Exercise/README.md

 ## Description

-A simple ATM app with deposit and cash withdrawal using React and Vite toolchain.
-This exercise targets a few skills building
+A simple ATM app with deposit and cash withdrawal using React, Formik and Vite toolchain.
+For this exercise I've refactored the original project with the following updrades:

-- Use of React hooks
-- Custom hooks
+- Added custom hooks
-- Passing hooks as props to components
+- Spliteded in functional components
+- implemented state lifting
-- Formik validation
+- Usage of Formik validation

+## Future implementation

+- Add currency adornment to input field
+- Transactions history/log

 ## Install